Okwuagbala Uzochukwu writes about youths, social challenges, and engineering, including material-engineering-related topics.

-What is Corruption?
-Why Is It a Problem?
+What Is Corruption, and Why Is It a Problem?

 Corruption can mean different things for different people.
-In short, corruption means the practice of obtaining power, influence, or other personal gains through illegitimate means, often at others' expense.
-Corruption is an unconscionable advantage, profit or gain of injustice through the abuse of authority and power (Ubani 2016).
-Ubani went further and stated, “however, corruption anywhere does not exist in a vacuum”.
+In general, corruption means the practice of obtaining power, influence, or other personal gains through illegitimate means, often at others' expense.
+Corruption is an unconscionable advantage, profit, or gain through the abuse of authority and power (Ubani 2016).
+Ubani went further to say, “however, corruption anywhere does not exist in a vacuum.”

 - Typically, the word calls to mind political corruption, which could refer to a politician who, rather than letting the voters decide to elect him, will bribe and steal his way into office.

 - A corrupt company, for example, may only promote individuals who perform personal favors for their boss.